 Finding a skilled, knowledgeable tailor is critical to filling your wardrobe with perfectly fitting attire.

 While some of the garments you purchase will be perfect right off the rack, others may need to be taken in, shortened, lengthened, or otherwise altered.
 These little adjustments can take a dress from so-so to stunning, a blouse from acceptable to amazing.

 Regardless of your body type, it’s important to accept who you are.
 Many women purchase clothing anticipating weight loss.
 Others force themselves to fit into a pair of jeans 2 sizes too small for them.
 Melanie’s advice is to accept who you are and purchase clothes for your body type as it is now.
 As she said:

 It’s not about losing weight.
 It’s about accepting your body type and enhancing the things that are positive about your body.

 I hope that you found these tips useful!
 Our body types videos have plenty of examples and are available in our fashion for older women video series.
 Plus, the series includes dozens more videos on topics ranging from colors and clothing essentials to body types and accessorizing.

 What body type are you?
 What advice would you give to other women who share your body type?
 What do you think are the keys to getting the most from fashion over 60?
-Do you have any questions for Melanie?
 Please let me know in the comments below.